webmasterdevlin/elysiajs-demo/README.md

 - see https://yarnpkg.com/migration/guide
 - Yarn v4 is a bit complicated to set up because you need to enable corepack which removes pnpm from the global installed dependencies.
 - You can install include yarn in the benchmarking test but it will the classic yarn and not the latest yarn v4.
-- to learn more about corepack, go to this link. https://nodejs.org/api/corepack.html
+- to learn more about corepack, go to this link. https://nodejs.org/api/corepack.html and https://yarnpkg.com/corepack
 - You cana use latest pnpm and yarn without installing them using corepack.

 ```bash